shopjs/shop.js/README.md

 [gitter-image]: https://img.shields.io/badge/gitter-join_chat-brightgreen.svg

 ---
-##Containers##
+##Containers and Controls##
-Containers are Custom HTML tags that define a section of dynamic content that can contain other containers or controls.
+Containers are Custom HTML tags that define a section of dynamic content.
+Controls are very simple composeable widgets that provide ui inputs and outputs for users.
+Containers can contain other containers or controls.

+## Special Variables ##

+### data ###
+A reference to the global data [referrential tree](https://github.com/zeekay/referential) that's passed into the Shop.start function can be referenced from most containers by using the 'data' variable.

+The exceptions to this rule are lineitem and order which are used internally by the looping containers lineitems and orders respectively.
+The 'data' in these containers refer to the specific item that's currently being looped over.
+For example a lineitems container loops over order.items, a lineitem container's
+'data' variable refers to the specific item being looped over.

+### parent-data ###

+Both lineitem and order both have a 'parent-data' variable that refer to their immediate parents's for composeability reasons, namely to get fields like 'currency' relatively the parent order for rendering items.

+### parent ###
+The 'parent' variable references the parent container of the current container.
+It is useful for using data fields or invoking services of a parent container.
+Be aware that the root container has no parent set.

 ###### All Containers Read-Only Data Fields ######
 Read-only data fields should not be modified.